 Have you ever visited Croatia?
 If yes, I would love to hear from you.

 I was invited by Plitvice Lakes Tourism Board.
 However, everything expressed above is based on my personal experiences and conversations I had in the country.
-Images used are shot by me.
+The images used are shot by me.
 Please do not copy anything without written permission.